Selma, Kansas – Extinct in Anderson County

 The school was closed and consolidated with the elementary school in Kincaid in 1964.
 Vacant today, it is located on Wabaunsee Road.

-The Methodist Church remained the central point for the community until 2001 when the declining number of parishioners forced a consolidation of the Selma church with its counterpart in nearby Kincaid.
+The Methodist Church remained the community’s central point until 2001 when the declining number of parishioners forced the Selma church to consolidate with its counterpart in nearby Kincaid.
 The consolidated congregation built a new church in Kincaid, and with no need for separate facilities, the original church buildings in each community were torn down.

 Today, only a handful of people live in Selma.